danieloskarsson/jsond/README.md

 - "number"
 - "boolean"

+JSOND is simply normal JSON where the values are either

+ taking JSON and replacing the values with one of the types listed above.

 ### An illustrative example

 The following JSOND defines a person with a name, an age, whether the person is student or not, the persons favorite artist and team, and a list of hobbies.